Carnival Liberty Review, Day 2: The Perfect Sea Day

 Dinner in the main dining room was solid.
 I’m not going to say that I’ve never had a bad meal on a cruise ship — whether Carnival or other lines — but I will say that more often than not, I’m a pretty big fan of main dining room food.

-In this case, I had a Caesar salad, shrimp cocktail, grilled salmon, and the warm chocolate melting cake that I’d passed on last night.
+In this case, I had a Caesar salad, shrimp cocktail, grilled salmon, and the warm chocolate melting cake I’d passed on last night.

 Our dining team was working in perfect harmony with one another, and everything came out perfectly timed.

-You know how sometimes there’s a long lag between one course and the next?
+Do you know how sometimes there’s a long lag between one course and the next?
 That wasn’t the case here.

 No sooner were the appetizers taken away than the main course arrived, right on schedule.